sanette/bogue-inkscape/README.md

 In order to be correctly recognized, the Inkscape document must be carefully prepared.
-Obviously, the *type* of Inkscape objects is of course important, but not only: we also use the *ID*, the *label*, and (optionally), the *Description*.
+Obviously, the *type* of Inkscape objects is of course important, but not only: we also use the *ID*, the *label*, and (optionally), the *title* (and maybe the *Description*).
 These fields can be modified in Inkscape with `CTRL-SHIFT-o` (or right click on the object and select "Object properties").
 Click on "define" after each modification.

 Here is the dictionary